-Five U.S. presidents are still alive today, and life expectancy among all who have served is roughly 72 years old.
+Six U.S. presidents are still alive today, and life expectancy among all who have served is roughly 72 years old.
 Eight U.S. presidents died while in office; four were assassinated, the other four died from natural causes.
 Historical revisionism in recent years has changed the ways that presidents’ legacies are viewed today, particularly in relation to slavery, the treatment of indigenous Americans and civil rights.
-The next presidential election will take place on November 3, 2020 and will likely see either the re-election of the 45th president, Donald Trump, or the election of the 46th president, Joe Biden.
+The most recent presidential election took place in 2020 and saw the election of the 46th president, Joe Biden.

 This text provides general information.
 Statista assumes no